- What is United Way Fox Cities' mission?

 - Emergency Food & Shelter Grants - United Way distributes Emergency Food & Shelter grants to Calumet, Outagamie, and Winnebago counties.

-- Community Assessment - LIFE in the Fox Cities (Leading Indicators for Excellence): is an assessment that is conducted every five years to determine this community's present and future health and human service needs.
+- Community Assessment - The Fox Cities LIFE Study (Leading Indicators for Excellence): is a community needs assessment conducted to determine this community's present and future health and human service needs.
 The LIFE Study enables people who care about the community to understand and keep the Fox Cities on the leading edge of excellence into the future.
 The full study is available at www.foxcitieslifestudy.org.

 Are all United Ways the same?